My Life! Teaching in a Korean University

 The key is to require that students decide on these stocks by using English only!
 Then, I have each group do a short presentation discussing which stocks they picked and why.

-#7: Interview Practice in English
+Interview Practice in English

 It’s often the case that students want to work on interview skills in my classes.
 The key with this is to NOT let students memorize answers word for word.
-This is exactly what it sounds like in an interview and it makes it sound like the person can’t actually speak English.
+This is exactly what it sounds like in an interview, and it makes it sound like the person can’t actually speak English.

-#8: Negotiating in English
+Negotiating in English

 I’m sometimes convinced that my students get tired of always hearing me talk!
 That’s why I sometimes like to let other teachers do the heavy lifting.
 If you think that your students feel the same way, then consider using a video to explain things!
-Here’s just one example, covering the topic of how to negotiate in English.

-#9: Extensive Reading
+Extensive Reading

 A nice way for any language learner to increase their vocabulary and reinforce grammar concepts in a big way is through extensive reading.
 It can be very useful for students to read authentic materials like popular business magazines or selected articles from the newspaper.

 If students are not at a level where they are able to read authentic materials, then I recommend checking out Breaking News English.
-There are a myriad of articles, graded according to level.
+There is a myriad of articles, graded according to level.
 For more information about this, check out:

 Extensive Reading for Language Acquisition.

-#10: Task-Based Activities
+Task-Based Activities

 I love to use task-based activities in business English classes because this often replicates what happens in real life.
 People have to work together in teams in order to get something done.